 What we’re doing

 Cornerstone, a Christian congregation, was entrusted with the Old Schoolhouse in 2013 and it is now used as a base for community groups, as well as a place of worship.
 At almost 200 years old the building is in need of refurbishment.
 In 2019 we aim to complete our project to restore and remodel the Old Schoolhouse.
-Our project has three aims:
+Our project has four aims:

 Refurbish the building in a sympathetic manner